u16052642/thrive_erp_documentation/documentation-16.0/content/applications/productivity/iot/config/connect.rst

 ===================

-The following is the process to connect the :abbr:`IoT (Internet of Things)` box via an ethernet cable to the Odoo database (by way of the ethernet port; RJ-45).
+The following is the process to connect the :abbr:`IoT (Internet of Things)` box via an ethernet cable to the Thrive Bureau ERP database (by way of the ethernet port; RJ-45).

 First, connect all wired devices to the :abbr:`IoT (Internet of Things)` box (ethernet, :abbr:`USB (Universal Serial Bus)` devices, etc.).
 At minimum, an HDMI screen should be connected.
 Then, plug